ETCLabs/lighthack/README.md

 # #lighthack
+This repository contains the source and documentation for **#lighthack**, an educational project designed by ETC users and employees to engage with the DIY community.

+#lighthack is a community-supported initiative, and your fellow #lighthackers are your first resource for help!

-This repository contains the source and documentation for #lighthack, a new ETC project designed to engage with the DIY community.
-The lighthack project is centered around hardware devices that you assemble from scratch, which communicate via OSC with ETC's Eos software.
+The #lighthack project is centered around Arduino-based hardware devices that users assemble from scratch.
+The Arduino connects via a USB COM port and then communicates via OSC with ETC's Eos software.

-Current designs use the Arduino hardware/software platform to send and receive OSC to/from Eos using a USB COM port.
-Eos supports this functionality (on Windows 7 consoles and Nomad Windows) in version 2.6.1 and newer.
-Nomad Mac support is targeted for the near future.
-Windows XP console support is not planned for this project (but you can [upgrade your Windows XP console to Windows 7](http://www.etcconnect.com/Support/Articles/Windows-7-Upgrade-Eligibility.aspx) to make it compatible).
+Eos supports this functionality on Win7e-based consoles and ETCnomad for Windows in software version 2.6.1 and newer.
+ETCnomad for Mac support is targeted for the near future.

+_Support for XPe-based consoles or XP computers is not planned for this project.
+Many XPe-based consoles can be [upgraded to Win7e](http://www.etcconnect.com/Support/Articles/Windows-7-Upgrade-Eligibility.aspx) to make them compatible with #lighthack._

+## test tools/usb_test
+This is the first Arduino sketch to load - it helps to ensure that the Arduino is communicating successfully with Eos.
+This is also a good point to return to if you want to re-confirm the Arduino-Eos connection later on.

+## #lighthack box 1
-Each DIY widget has its own subfolder.
-This folder typically contains an assembly instructions document which is a good jumping-off point.
+**#lighthack box 1** is a kit project with two encoders, three buttons and a 2x20 display.
+This project is located in the box_1 subfolder.
+This folder contains an assembly instructions document which is a good jumping-off point.
 It also contains the Arduino sketch and other supporting documentation.

 [Supported OSC Commands](https://github.com/ETCLabs/EosSyncLib/blob/master/Supported%20OSC%20Commands.pdf)

 ## About this ETCLabs Project
-The lighthack projects (developed by a combination of end users and ETC employees in their free time) are designed to interact with Electronic Theatre Controls products.
-This is not official ETC hardware or software.
-For challenges using, integrating, compiling, or modifying items in this project, we encourage posting on the [Issues](https://github.com/ETCLabs/lighthack/issues) page.
-ETC Support is not familiar with this project and will not be able to assist if issues arise.
-(Hopefully issues won't happen, and you'll have a lot of fun with these tools and toys!)
+#lighthack projects are designed to interact with ETC products, but they are not official ETC hardware or software.
+For challenges using, integrating, compiling, or modifying items in this project, we encourage posting on the [Issues page](https://github.com/ETCLabs/lighthack/issues).
+Again, #lighthack is a community-supported initiative, and the #lighthacking community is the best place to ask for help!

-# Dependencies
+## Dependencies
 Requires the Arduino OSC parsing library maintained by the great folks over at [CNMAT](https://github.com/CNMAT/OSC).
 The assembly instructions documents contain details on how to add this to your Arduino project.